imranc07/Calculator_CLI/README.md

 ## 📖 Overview

-This is a simple **command-line calculator** built in Python.\
+This is a simple **command-line calculator** built in Python.
-It supports the following arithmetic operations: - ➕ Addition\
+It supports the following arithmetic operations:
+- ➕ Addition
-- ➖ Subtraction\
+- ➖ Subtraction
-- ✖️ Multiplication\
+- ✖️ Multiplication
 - ➗ Division (with error handling for division by zero)

 ------------------------------------------------------------------------